-Theme Total (£ E) Proposed Initiatives A city rising to the climate change challenge.
-C9 Funded b Third par contributio borrowin ty ons/ Greening of the High Street This investment is to deliver a range of options around aspirations for the greening of the High Street.
-These initiatives will help to absorb CO2, filter urban pollution and fine particulates, cool the air, and increase biodiversity by providing habitat, food and protection for We act as a city embracin Climate Emerç lenges of the plants and animals.
+Theme Total (£) Proposed Initiatives A city rising to the climate change challenge.
+C9 Funded by: Third party contributions/ borrowing Greening of the High Street This investment is to deliver a range of options around aspirations for the greening of the High Street.
+These initiatives will help to absorb CO2, filter urban pollution and fine particulates, cool the air, and increase biodiversity by providing habitat, food and protection for city embracin sustainable and green g the challenges of the ency Declaration made in 2019. plants and animals.
 Inclusion in the main programme is subject to approval of a viable business case.
 Change programme.
-C10 3,050,0 Funded b Capital Receipt oy: I Technology Modernisation Programme (24/25 - £1,490,000, 25/26 - £1,560,000) This is the last two years of the programme of works for the ICT - Smart Council project.
-See C4. leading smai using technol smart way Southend is a leading smart city, using technology in smart ways to enable improved The Technology Modernisation Programme has a total estimated cost of £14,873,000 over the years from 21/22 to 25/26.
-The forecast costs over the remaining years from 23/24 to 25/26 of £10,400,000 is estimated to be £3,990,000 of capital investment and £6,410,000 of revenue investment. and ensure of inclusion n.
-Inclusion in the main programme is subject to approval of a viable business case.
-Total 5,550,0 5,550,0 General Fund TOTAL CAPITAL INVESTMENT PROPOSALS - SUBJECT TO VIABLE BUSINESS CASES
+C10 3,050,000 Funded by: Capital Receipts Technology Modernisation Programme (24/25 - £1,490,000, 25/26 - £1,560,000) This is the last two years of the programme of works for the ICT - Smart Council project.
+See C4. leading smai using technol smart way enable impr resident serv Southend is a leading smart city, using technology in smart ways to enable improved resident services, ding smart city, g technology in mart ways to able improved ident services, The Technology Modernisation Programme has a total estimated cost of £14,873,000 over the years from 21/22 to 25/26.
+The forecast costs over the remaining years from 23/24 to 25/26 of £10,400,000 is estimated to be £3,990,000 of capital investment and £6,410,000 of revenue investment.
+Inclusion in the main programme is subject to approval of and ensure of inclusion 9 1 5,550,000 a viable business case.
+Iotai 5,550,000